Enterprise AI Agent Infrastructure Compared

 An enterprise context layer is infrastructure that sits between your data sources and AI agents.
 It goes beyond basic RAG (Retrieval-Augmented Generation) by understanding intent, dependencies, ownership, and operational history to deliver execution-ready context rather than just document retrieval.

-The market includes several approaches: full context layers that unify code, tickets, and docs; agent memory platforms that maintain conversational state; RAG frameworks for document retrieval; and semantic layers for database access.
-Each serves different use cases.
+The market includes several approaches: full context layers that unify code, tickets, and docs; agent memory platforms that maintain conversational state; RAG frameworks for document retrieval; semantic layers for database access; and enterprise search platforms that index SaaS content for cross-tool retrieval.
+Each serves different use cases — and the line between “search smarter” and “query a model of your company” is the one that matters most for AI agents.

-This comparison covers the seven most prominent platforms in 2026, evaluated across deployment model, data source support, enterprise security, accuracy claims, and pricing structure.
+This comparison covers the eight most prominent platforms in 2026, evaluated across deployment model, data source support, enterprise security, accuracy claims, and pricing structure.

 Platform Comparison